 Some ISPs might also impose limits on the number of emails that can be received, to prevent flooding recipient’s inboxes with spam.
 While it’s fairly rare for legitimate messages to be stopped like this, it might happen.
 In such cases, delivery will likely be retried several times, and only if none of the attempts succeed will the email bounce.

 Autoresponder is triggered

 It’s worth reading through such autoresponders, however.
-Sometimes they may inform you that a person you’re writing on moved on to a different company and no longer reads these messages.
+As sometimes they may inform you that someone you’re writing to has moved on to a different company and no longer reads these messages.
 Companies tend to keep such mailboxes alive and leave instructions on who to contact instead.
 If that’s the case, make sure you update the contacts on your mailing list.

 We hope the difference between both types of bounces is more clear now.
 You should also have an idea of how to mitigate the risk of seeing them for your subsequent email campaigns.
 It’s important to mention that if you want to keep low bounce rates and improve your overall deliverability rates, different tools out there can help you with this.
 Usually, these tools come with automation that tracks your bounce rates and helps keep your email list hygiene in order.

 One such tool is Mailtrap Email Sending, it provides a stable email infrastructure for email sending and performance monitoring with high deliverability rates by design.

 Email Sending has two sending solutions: SMTP for quick and easy integration with any application to start sending in seconds, and Email API for greater flexibility.
 This way, you’ll be able to control your email performance with helicopter-view dashboards, drill-down reports with detailed stats on mailbox providers and email categories, and extended email history with up to 60 days of email logs.

 Email Sending is equipped with a robust monitoring system to keep track of bounce rates and provide detailed statistics.